 Forums for Discussion of Standards of Research

 The department actively fosters an environment in which everyone is free to express concern and criticism.
 The department offers a number of closed and open forums to encourage critical discussion ensuring the highest possible standards in research.
 All department research personnel will be made aware of the school of medicine’s integrity hotline: 1-800-826-8109.
-The list of specific forums that regularly involved research discussions within the Department of Orthopaedic Surgery are described in our Research Quality Management Plan.
+The list of specific forums that regularly involved research discussions within the Department of Orthopaedic Surgery is described in our Research Quality Management Plan.

 C) Voicing Concerns

-Compliance violations or concerns on the conduct of research or data integrity must be brought to the attention of Dr. Steven George Research Quality Officer, Dr. Tomasa Barrientos De Renshaw and/or the Research Quality Team, so that they can be properly addressed.
-The issues can be reported using any of the following means, report directly to a supervisor, manager, division chief, administration leadership, research quality team, department chair, research integrity office or dean.
-Anyone who would like to anonymously report any concerns related to human research, conflict of interest, research misconduct, research financial accounting, research safety or other compliance matters can contact the Integrity Line at 1-800-826-8109.
+Compliance violations or concerns on the conduct of research or data integrity must be brought to the attention of Dr. Steven George Research Quality Officer, Dr. Tomasa Barrientos De Renshaw and/or the Research Quality Team so that they can be properly addressed.
+The issues can be reported using any of the following means, report directly to a supervisor, manager, division chief, administration leadership, research quality team, department chair, research integrity office, or dean.
+Anyone who would like to anonymously report any concerns related to human research, conflict of interest, research misconduct, research financial accounting, research safety, or other compliance matters can contact the Integrity Line at 1-800-826-8109.